How To Make Classic Ice Cream at Home

 Ice cream machine

-- Chill the ice cream bowl, if needed: If your ice cream machine has a bowl that needs to be frozen before churning, put it in the freezer the night before you plan to make ice cream.
+Chill the ice cream bowl: If your ice cream machine has a bowl that needs to be frozen before churning, put it in the freezer the night before you plan to make ice cream.
 (If you forget, you can make the base and refrigerate it overnight while the bowl is freezing, and churn the ice cream the next day.)

-- Prepare an ice bath: Fill a large bowl with ice cubes and some water.
-Place another, smaller bowl on top of the water, and place a strainer inside.
+Prepare an ice bath: Fill a large bowl with ice cubes and some water.
+Place another smaller bowl on top of the water, and place a fine-mesh strainer inside.
 Keep this close by while you make the ice cream base.

-- Whisk the yolks and sugar until pale lemon-yellow colored: If you haven't already done so, separate the yolks from the eggs.
-Combine the yolks and the sugar in a medium mixing bowl.
-Whisk until combined — at first the mixture will be very thick and dark yellow, then it will smooth out and lighten to a pale lemon-yellow color.
+Whisk the yolks and sugar together: Place the yolks and sugar in a medium bowl and whisk until combined.
+At first the mixture will be very thick and dark yellow, then it will smooth out and lighten to a pale lemon-yellow color.

-- Warm the milk on the stovetop: Pour the milk into a medium saucepan and place over medium heat.
-Add the vanilla bean (pod and seeds) or vanilla extract.
+Warm the milk: Pour the milk into a medium saucepan and place over medium heat.
+Split the vanilla bean lengthwise, scrape the seeds into the milk, and add the pod (or just add the vanilla extract).
 Bring the milk to a simmer, then remove from heat.

-- Temper the egg-sugar mixture with 1 cup of hot milk: Scoop out about 1 cup of hot milk (no need to be exact).
-Slowly pour it into the egg-sugar mixture while whisking.
-This warms the eggs and prevents them from curdling in the next step.
+Temper the egg-sugar mixture: Ladle out about 1 cup of the hot milk (no need to be exact).
+While whisking constantly, slowly pour it into the egg-sugar mixture.
+This warms the eggs and prevents them from curdling in the next step, and it's known as tempering.

-- Pour the tempered egg-sugar mixture into the milk: Slowly pour the tempered egg-sugar mixture into the saucepan with the remaining milk.
+Add the tempered egg-sugar mixture: Slowly pour the tempered egg-sugar mixture into the saucepan with the remaining milk.

-- Cook the ice cream base until thickened: Return the saucepan to the stove and place over low heat.
+Cook the ice cream base until thickened: Return the saucepan to low heat.
 Stir the mixture slowly, but constantly, scraping the bottom and sides of the pot.
 Keep cooking until the base has thickened enough to coat the back of the spatula and registers 170°F with an instant-read thermometer.

-- Chill completely: Leave the ice cream base over the ice water bath, stirring occasionally, until it's completely chilled.
-This will take about 20 minutes.
-Alternatively, cover the bowl with the base and chill in the fridge for 3 hours or overnight.
+Chill completely: Leave the ice cream base over the ice water bath, stirring occasionally, until completely chilled, about 20 minutes.
+Alternatively, cover the bowl and refrigerate for at least 3 hours or up to overnight.